climatiq/python-oefdb-sdk/README.md

 empty values are never allowed.
 Afterwards, a list of `validators` - which is the name of functions that take the value and ensure it lives up to some sort of standard.
 These are only called if the value is not-empty.
+An optional property, `allowed_values` can be set, if only a predetermined list of values are allowed to be in this field.
+If `allow_empty` is set to true, empty values are allowed, even if they are not in the `allowed_values` list.

 ### Cell validators
 A list of all the cell validators currently